lambdacube3d/lambdacube-editor/README.md

       1. open in browser
       2. start a local web server e.g. python -m SimpleHTTPServer 8002, then open 0.0.0.0:8002/editor.html in a browser

+# For developers

+To recompile the purescript source to the editor.js first setup the build environment (install: npm,bower,purescript)

 ## setup build environment